emilymermaid/Personal-website/content/authors/admin/_index.md

 Hi!
 My name is Ngai Keung (Oliver) Chan.
 I'm a Ph.D. candidate in the [Department of Communication](https://communication.cals.cornell.edu/) at [Cornell University](https://www.cornell.edu/).
 I study the role of algorithms in transforming labor processes in the digitally-enabled gig economy.
 Using qualitative methods, I focus on how digitally-enabled service workers encounter, interpret, and manage algorithmic performance metrics (e.g., ratings, rankings, reviews, etc.) as part of their daily work practices.

-My dissertation project "(Not) Managing Metrics: Algorithmic Labor Control and Resistance in the Gig Economy" is a qualitative multi-case study of digitally-enabled serivce workers' practices.
-It aims to unravel the power dynamics underlying the production, interpretation, and uses of algorithmic performance metrics across on-demand labor platforms (e.g., Uber, Lyft, TaskRabbit, etc.).
-It aims to offers a comparative perspective of the politics of algorithmic metrics in digital service workplaces.

 In addition to my doctoral research, I am interested in studying the politics of urban space and social movements (with a particular geographic focus on Hong Kong, my hometown).
 Before coming to Cornell, I spent a year of fieldwork in a multi-ethnic street market in Hong Kong, studying hawkers' precarious work practices.
 I have also collaborated on research projects concerning the production and appropriation of public spaces for collective actions in Hong Kong.